 When it comes to design, it’s really a matter of preference.
 Both phones are absolutely gorgeous.

 The display is probably the only area in which Apple didn’t upgrade on the iPhone 6S.
 It’s an IPS LCD Retina HD display with a resolution of 1,334 x 750.
 The Galaxy S6 pushes the limits with its Super AMOLED display and resolution of 2,560 x 1440.
-When comparing pixels per inch (ppi), the Galaxy S6 comes in at 577 ppi, while the iPhone 6S has 326 ppi.
-I think we have a clear winner.
+When comparing pixels per inch (ppi), the Galaxy S6 comes in at 577 ppi, while the

 Winner: Galaxy S6

 The Galaxy S6 was the first Android phone that could hold its own with an iPhone in the camera department.
 However, that was with the iPhone 6.
 The iPhone 6S might have upped the ante with an upgraded 12-megapixel rear camera and 5-megapixel front-facing camera.
 The Galaxy S6 still wins in the megapixels department with 16-megapixel rear and 5-megapixel front, but we know that doesn’t always translate into better photos.
 The same could be argued for the iPhone’s megapixel bump, but 12-megapixels will provide more detail than the iPhone 6’s 8-megapixels.
 It’s too early to call this one.
-We need more hands on time with the iPhone 6S.
+We need more hands on time with the